panzi/verify-ehc/README.md

 examples I saw it is much longer.
 Therefore you need to implement your own logic with the rules defined by your government to get propper expirations dates.

-Here in Austria the rules as of today are as follows (Source:
+Here in Austria the rules as of writing (2021-06-26) are as follows (Source:
 [gesundheit.gv.at](https://www.gesundheit.gv.at/service/gruener-pass/inhalt#heading_Was_bekomme_ich_ein_Impfzertifikat_und_wie_lange_gilt_es_)):

 For tests: